Tim Sugden: BriSCA F2 Stock Cars

-On 9 October 2010 Tim won his debut F2 final in an evening race meeting at Skegness Stadium after working at Brands Hatch earlier that day getting an immediate upgrade to Yellow Top.
-He is competing in selected F2 Stock car rounds this year(2010) and won the Grand National final at Birmingham in November.
-In 2011 he entered the Northampton meeting on 13 March again winning the GN final and then the Birmingham meeting on the 19th when he won the Final and so was again upgraded to Blue Top.
-In his first 6 meetings he has two overall wins and two GN wins but meetings limited due to other commitments.
+On 9 October 2010, Sugden won his debut F2 final in an evening race meeting at Skegness Stadium after working at Brands Hatch earlier that day getting an immediate upgrade to Yellow Top.
+He competed in selected F2 Stock car rounds this year(2010) and won the Grand National final at Birmingham in November.
+In 2011, he entered the Northampton meeting on 13 March again winning the GN final and then the Birmingham meeting on the 19th when he won the Final and so was again upgraded to Blue Top.
+In his first six meetings, he has two overall wins and two GN wins but meetings limited due to other commitments.
 Hednesford on 10 April saw another win in a heat this time.